anjanabharamnaikar/mini-RAG/README.md

 }'
 ```

+##NOTE: you can also test the same questions directly by just typing the question on the streamlit ui

 ### Step 4: Run Evaluation

 To see the before/after comparison, run the evaluation script while the API is running in another terminal.